There are many different kinds of discussion groups on the Fediverse, but the most common works like this:

 Groups federate content more effectively than hashtags

-Hashtag follows and groups have some overlap, and appear to work in a similar way on the surface, but there are significant differences behind the scenes.
+Hashtag follows and groups have some overlap, and appear to work in a similar way on the surface, but there are important differences behind the scenes.

 The biggest advantage of groups is you automatically see all of the group’s posts, even if they’re from accounts that haven’t federated to your server before.
 Because all the group’s posts are shared to all the members’ servers, you never miss a thing.